 Represented pipeline companies in obtaining permits associated with rights-of-way, gas-gathering operations and other aspects of pipeline routing and construction in both California and Nevada.

-Represents oil terminals and pipeline companies in both environmental/regulatory permitting and land-use entitlements.
+Represents oil terminal and pipeline companies in both environmental/regulatory permitting and land-use entitlements.

 Represents commercial wind and solar power companies in all facets of the entitlement process, including environmental review and permitting under CEQA, NEPA, and the California and federal endangered species acts.